-✨GIVEAWAY ALERT✨ UPDATE: Giveaway Winner is @huesofwords! . .
-Win a stack of 15 (surprise) books (including ARCs, Hardbacks and paperbacks).
+✨GIVEAWAY ALERT✨ It's my BIRTHDAY and there's nothing I would like more than to celebrate with my bookish family! . .
+Win a stack of 10 (surprise) books (including ARCs and finished copies).
 Open INTERNATIONALLY. . . ✨HOW TO ENTER: 1) Follow @athousandwordsamillionbooks on Instagram . .
-2) Tag 5 friends in the comments and recommend your favourite novel to me! . .
+2) Tag 5 friends in the comments and tell me you it favourite FANTASY novel. . .
 3) Post this on your stories and tag me . .
-EXTRA: 1) Follow me on Twitter (@AditiNichani) and my blog (link in bio) . . . ✨RULES: 1) Open international 2) Be above 13 years or have parental permission 3) Complete all tasks 4) Not follow to unfollow. . . . ✨Giveaway ends 3rd April!
+EXTRA: 1) Follow me on Twitter (@/AditiNichani) and my blog (link in bio) . . . ✨RULES: 1) Open international 2) Be above 13 years or have parental permission 3) Complete all tasks 4) Not follow to unfollow. . . . ✨Giveaway ends 18th September!
 ALL THE BEST ❣️